How do I let you know of a change of circumstance?

 changes to your or your partner’s income, such as earnings or pensions

-changes to any savings, investments etc you or partner have
+changes to any savings, investments etc you or your partner have (you're not entitled if you have savings of £16,000)

 if you move home